hakanergul/js-exercises/README.md

 # js-exercises

-**My solution to javascript exercises in Exercism.io,Codewars like coding exercise sites**
+**My solution to javascript exercises in Exercism.io,Codewars, FreeCodeCamp like coding exercise sites**

 *Maybe some learning notes are added later on.